canonical/k8s-dqlite/README.md

 ## Highly Available Dqlite

-K8s-dqlite supports high availability by using the Raft protocol.
+K8s-dqlite supports high availability by using the Raft protocol to achieve consensus through an elected leader.
-Below are the steps to set up a highly available dqlite cluster with 3 nodes.
+Below are the steps to set up a highly available Dqlite cluster with three nodes.

 ### Steps